 Tapping your smart card to pay the fare for taking the TTC.
 Normal.

 Taking the Taiwan High-Speed Rail to get to the capital city.
 Normal.

 What’s considered normal today would have been considered as trends years ago and who’s to say the trends in 2018 won’t follow their footsteps?
 Yet, the elephant in the room remains – how do we make them a reality within our lifetime?

 I came across an article the other day that talked about the need to focus on our networks instead of individual nodes.
 The sentiment is that we will only be able to advance our goals, or innovations in this article’s case, through working with our weak ties.
 And how does that move the elephant out of the room?
 Well, I genuinely believe that there’s a lot to be learned from our peers, who are living at different corners of the world and then adapt their learning to our own regions.

 With this global transit trends blog series, I hoped to bridge unexpected connections, spark new global initiatives, and, above all, dismantle any barriers you may be facing.
 My job is done – now over to you.
 Are you going to be the innovator or the laggard in 2018?

-Michelle Hsu is the Marketing Engagement Coordinator at Trapeze Group where she focuses on content, social media, and marketing operations.
-She's worked for B2B and B2C startups in various sectors - FinTech, EdTech, and CSR.
-She recently graduated with a Bachelor of Commerce from the Rotman Commerce program at the University of Toronto.
+Michelle Hsu was the Marketing Engagement Coordinator at Trapeze Group where she focused on content, social media, and marketing operations.
+She worked for B2B and B2C startups in various sectors - FinTech, EdTech, and CSR.
+She graduated with a Bachelor of Commerce from the Rotman Commerce program at the University of Toronto.